General Studies

 Science

-Physics (Grade 9, Standard and Honors) introduces students to the principles that describe our physical universe, with an emphasis on conceptual reasoning and understanding.
+Physical Science (Grade 9, Academic and Honors) introduces students to the principles that describe our physical universe, with an emphasis on conceptual reasoning and understanding.
 Topics include vibrations and waves, sound, light, color, electricity, magnetism, and selected topics in mechanics and special relativity.
 Learning is enhanced with many demonstrations, both live and on video, and each unit is accompanied by lab experiments that give students hands-on learning experience.
 The physics lab is equipped with Vernier data gathering sensors and software that allows students to measure and collect data in real time and to analyze the data using the same software.

-Senior Year Electives (depending upon student interest):
+Electives (depending upon student interest):

 Advanced Placement Biology offers high school seniors the opportunity to study Biology at a college level and to earn college credit.
 Topics include cell structure and function, mitosis, meiosis, molecular processes in cells (enzyme functions, photosynthesis, cellular respiration, DNA structure, protein syntheses, etc.), classification of organisms, plant and animal structure and systems, and basic concepts of human development, genetics and evolution.
 The course is fast paced, and requires a great deal of lab work and independent study.